Last Updated on May 25, 2023 by max

 The alternative option was to manage the problem as best they could, which they have done so far by painting affected areas with encapsulating paint.

-Despite these concerns, the transport service insist that they have taken every opportunity to remove asbestos where possible from the Underground system.
+Despite these concerns, the transport service insists that they have taken every opportunity to remove asbestos where possible from the Underground system.

 In 2015, it was reported that the Queen may have to vacate Buckingham Palace to make way for essential repair work.